ClickUp vs Trello: Complete Comparison (2026)

 Trello

-Trello's collaboration happens at the card level -- comments, file attachments (up to 250MB per file on paid plans), checklists, and mentions.
+Trello's collaboration happens at the card level -- comments, file attachments (up to 250MB per file on paid plans, 10MB on Free), checklists, and mentions.
 There are no collaborative documents, wikis, whiteboards, proofing tools, or in-app video recording.
 Communication happens through tools connected via Power-Ups (Slack, Microsoft Teams) rather than natively in Trello.

 - Card-level comments and mentions